santiment/academy/src/docs/labels/erc721/index.md

 ## Description

-Denotes a smart contract that follows erc-721 standart.
+Denotes a smart contract that follows the ERC-721 standard.

 ERC721 is a standard for non-fungible tokens (NFTs) on the Ethereum blockchain, enabling unique digital assets to be represented and traded on the network.